04 - Cassandra

 Apache Cassandra

-In this section we are going to set up a Cassandra cluster with a very trivial configuration, on two virtual nodes which run on the iot-lab-vsrvr, cassandra-node-0 and cassandra-node-1.
-Later on we use the cqlsh to get in touch with the CQL language and run simple queries against the distributed database.
+In this section we are going to set up a Cassandra cluster with a very trivial configuration, on two virtual database nodes.
+These nodes run on the iot-lab-vsrvr host, namely cassandra-node-0 and cassandra-node-1.
+Later on, we use the cqlsh to get in touch with the CQL language and run simple queries against the distributed database.

 Introduction